neburtron/wears-the-crown/README.md

 ## Development Goals

 Currently, this project is undergoing a full rewrite.
 The current plan is to build up incrimentally.
 First I'm going to setup documentation and whatever else to get things started right, then I'm going to work on either the GUI or setting up LLM implementations working towards a working build of the core gameplay.
 If you want to contribute send me a message and I'll formalize this section and whatever else for contribution.

+For more information on development, refer to [PLANS.md](docs/PLANS.md)

 ## Current Status